SabreTools/MPF/CHANGELIST.md

 - Support log file compression
 - Add ring code guide button to disc submission window
 - Update to BurnOutSharp 1.6.0
+- Fix "rewinding" issue when inputting output paths with spaces

 ### 1.18 (2020-11-10)
 - Add more information extraction and generation for Aaru